 Water budgets are designed to meet each customer's unique needs given an efficient level of use.
 These custom allocations are made up of 2 parts, an indoor and outdoor water budget.

-Tier 1 covers efficient indoor water use, and would be charged at the lowest rate.
+This tier covers efficient indoor water use and would be charged at the lowest rate.

 The combination of a customer's indoor and outdoor water budget - their Tier 1 and Tier 2 use - makes up their total water budget.